GNOME/pango/docs/pango_markup.md

   name such as 'red'.
 Overline support was added in Pango 1.46/

 rise
-: Vertical displacement, in Pango units.
+: Vertical displacement, in Pango units or in points (e.g. '5pt').
 Can be negative for subscript, positive for superscript.
+  Support for specifying rise in points was added in Pango 1.50.

 strikethrough
 : 'true' or 'false' whether to strike through the text.